ISO 26262-Compliant Safety Analysis Methods

 3. Differences and Connections Between Quantitative and Qualitative Analyses

-3.1 Differences Between Quantitiave and Qualitative Analyses
+3.1 Differences Between Quantitative and Qualitative Analyses

-3.2 Connections Between Quantitiave and Qualitative Analyses
+3.2 Connections Between Quantitative and Qualitative Analyses

 Inductive and Deductive Analyses